SimonCropp/XunitContext/readme.source.md

 ## XunitLoggingBase

 `XunitLoggingBase` is an abstract base class for tests.
-It exposes logging methods for use from unit tests, and handle the flushing of longs in its `Dispose` method. `XunitLoggingBase` is actually a thin wrapper over `XunitLogger`. `XunitLogger`s `Write*` methods can also be use inside a test inheriting from `XunitLoggingBase`.
+It exposes logging methods for use from unit tests, and handle the flushing of longs in its `Dispose` method. `XunitLoggingBase` is actually a thin wrapper over `XunitLogging`. `XunitLogging`s `Write*` methods can also be use inside a test inheriting from `XunitLoggingBase`.

 snippet: TestBaseSample.cs

-## XunitLogger
+## XunitLogging

-`XunitLogger` provides static access to the logging state for tests.
+`XunitLogging` provides static access to the logging state for tests.
 It exposes logging methods for use from unit tests, however registration of [ITestOutputHelper](https://xunit.net/docs/capturing-output) and flushing of logs must be handled explicitly.

 snippet: XunitLoggerSample.cs

-`XunitLogger` redirects [Trace.Write](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.trace.write), [Console.Write](https://docs.microsoft.com/en-us/dotnet/api/system.console.write), and [Debug.Write](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.debug.write) in its static constructor.
+`XunitLogging` redirects [Trace.Write](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.trace.write), [Console.Write](https://docs.microsoft.com/en-us/dotnet/api/system.console.write), and [Debug.Write](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.debug.write) in its static constructor.

 snippet: writeRedirects